-- a.
-Assign any grade to the paper or test involved and so notify the student in writing. - b.
-Assign any grade for the course in which the offending paper or examination was submitted and so notify the student in writing. - c.
+- Assign any grade to the paper or test involved and so notify the student in writing. - Assign any grade for the course in which the offending paper or examination was submitted and so notify the student in writing. - c.
 Recommend that the student be dropped from the course in which the offense occurred.
-Such a recommendation shall be made to the Division Chair; if agreement occurs, the Division Chair shall so recommend to the Vice President of Instruction and send copies to the instructor and the student. - d.
+Such a recommendation shall be made to the Division Chair; if agreement occurs, the Division Chair shall so recommend to the Dean of Instructional Services and send copies to the instructor and the student. - d.
 Recommend that the student be dropped from a program of a division.
-Such a recommendation shall be made to the Division Chair and to the Division Chair of the student's program (if different); if agreement occurs, the Division Chair shall so recommend to the Vice President of Instruction and send copies to the instructor and the student. - e.
+Such a recommendation shall be made to the Division Chair and to the Division Chair of the student's program (if different); if agreement occurs, the Division Chair shall so recommend to the Dean of Instructional Services and send copies to the instructor and the student. - e.
 Recommend suspension or dismissal from the College.
-Such a recommendation shall be made to the Division Chair; if agreement occurs, the Division Chair shall so recommend to the Vice President of Instruction and send copies to the instructor and the student.
+Such a recommendation shall be made to the Division Chair; if agreement occurs, the Division Chair shall so recommend to the Dean of Instructional Services and send copies to the instructor and the student.

-8.2 Responsibility of the Vice President of Instruction
+8.2 Responsibility of the Dean of Instructional Services

-The Vice President of Instruction shall consider recommendations for dropping the student from the class or program of a division or suspension or dismissal from the College.
-The Vice President shall notify the student of the charge and the evidence against the student and solicit the student's response.
-The Vice President shall render a decision and report in writing the decision to the chair of the instructor's division and/or the chairperson of the division in which the student is enrolled in a program, to the instructor, and to the student.
-If the Vice President concurs on a recommendation of suspension or expulsion from the College, the Vice President shall take the necessary action.
+The Dean of Instructional Services shall consider recommendations for dropping the student from the class or program of a division or suspension or dismissal from the College.

+The Dean shall notify the student of the charge and the evidence against the student and solicit the student's response.
+The Dean shall render a decision and report in writing the decision to the chair of the instructor's division and/or the chairperson of the division in which the student is enrolled in a program, to the instructor, and to the student.
+If the Dean concurs on a recommendation of suspension or expulsion from the College, the Dean shall take the necessary action.